zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 Users need to input information when managing Azure resources.

 # Problem
-Customers complete forms in Azure to create, deploy and configure resources.
-Customers also use the portal to file support tickets and provide feedback.
+Users complete forms in Azure to create, deploy and configure resources.
+Users also use the portal to file support tickets and provide feedback.

 # Solution
 Well designed input forms enable users to increase the speed and accuracy of input and lead to successful form completion.